A well-done, automated email sequence is what makes your revenue look good.

 A paid conversion happens once you’ve moved a prospect through the 5 primary stages of awareness, all the way to Most Aware.

 By the time a trial user started to receive the emails in the Wistia sequence, there was good reason to believe they had strong Product Awareness and were moving toward Most Aware.
-So the goal of the Wistia email sequence was to move the prospect from Product Aware to the far end of Most Aware, where closing happens.
+The goal of the Wistia email sequence was to move the prospect from Product Aware to the far end of Most Aware, where closing happens.

 One other takeaway?
 The length.